Awilum/dev/project/entries/flextype/documentation/core/parsers/shortcodes/entry.md

 ---
-title: SHORTCODE
+title: SHORTCODES
-description: Shortcode is a small piece of code, indicated by brackets like `[this]`, that performs a dedicated function on your site.
+description: Shortcodes are a small piece of code, indicated by brackets like `(this)`, that performs a dedicated function on your site.
 template: flextype/docs
 seo:
   title: Shortcode | Flextype